Wiederholung/HCockpit/README.md

    - Using Conda (Recommended):

      ```bash
-     conda env create -f environment.yml
+     conda env create -f environment.yaml
-     conda activate HCockpit
+     conda activate hcockpit
      ```

    - Using Pip:

      ```bash
-     # Ensure you are using Python 3.10.14 and have activated a virtual environment named 'HCockpit'
+     # Ensure you are using Python 3.10.14 and have activated a virtual environment named 'hcockpit'
      pip install -r requirements.txt
      ```